anakarlasantana/send_email_nodeJs/README.md

 Nodemon
 Email sending with Nodemailer
 Ethereal Email of test
-Continuous Deployment to a Digital Ocean droplet with Github Actions

 # 📖 DEV Diary:
 - With the depreciation of the getRepository method by TypeORM, I adapted the server to accept the new way of adapting to the database through the AppDataSource.